wiretap-retro/Prelude-ZII-Sound-Card/README.md

 ![pic2](back-mpegit.png)

 ## Info
 This is a replica of the Prelude ZII sound card for the Amiga.
 Original hardware design is by Thomas Wenzel, and the board was replicated by Alf24de.
+Special thanks to TomSonic.
 \
 \
 Included in this repository is: